Haru1O1/AMSI_Powershell_Bypass/README.md

     # Enter Payload Here
 )
 ```
-This part is where to add the payload such as Msfvenom
+This part is where to add the payload, such as Msfvenom

 # 7.
 ```powershell